jonathan366/MerkleTrees/README.md

 In this example, explore how a Merkle Proof can be used for whitelisting three email addresses.

+### Step 1

-- As in the implementation, the first step would be to generate a Merkle root from a list of email addresses
+As in the implementation, the first step would be to generate a Merkle root from a list of email addresses

 ```javascript
 function generateMerkleRoot(emails) {